 Choosing the Right Path

-This monochromatic photograph of a defensive rock formation at low tide was made this past summer.
-Because my street photographs at the time were getting a little too loosey-goosey in terms of composition, I decided to start using a tripod for all my photographs.
+This monochromatic photograph of a defensive rock formation at low tide was made in the summer of 2014.
+Because my street photographs at the time were getting a little too loosey-goosey in terms of composition, I decided to start using a tripod for all my images.
 It made a world of difference.
 As for this particular image, what drew me to this rock formation was the fact that these rocks looked like the kind of dorsal fins you'd see on sharks.
-I was truly mesmerized by the way the ebb and flow of the tide gently washed over them.
-Knowing how long exposures give liquid a silky texture, I decided to try some 20-30 second exposures with the help of a graduated neutral density filter.
-Because I was using a telephoto lens, I had to use manual focus to make sure my depth of field was deep enough to cover the rocks, but still keep the water a little out of focus to add to the already blurry effect produced by the long exposures.
+I was truly mesmerized by the ebb and flow of the tide cascading over them.
+Knowing how long exposures give liquid a silky texture, I decided to try some 20-30 second exposures with the help of a variable neutral density filter.
+Because I was using a telephoto lens, I had to use manual focus to make sure my depth of field was deep enough to cover the rocks, but still shallow enough to keep the water a little out of focus.
 Knowing this image would eventually be made into a fine art print to hang on someone's wall, I never ventured above f/16.
 (My telephoto lens is sharpest between f/11 and f/16.)
 After I got the image back in post-production, I converted it to black and white using Nik Silver Efex Pro 2 and added an almost imperceptible vignette to lead viewers' eyes to the center of the rock formation.

-Two things happen when the nucleus of a town or city has reached the point of total abandonment: it becomes a full-fledged ghost town, or it comes roaring back to life.
-Because of its perfect proximity to downtown Chicago, Galena, and it's position on the Rock River, downtown Rockford, Illinois will obviously come roaring back to life.
-It'll take another 15 or 20 years, but I'll still be young enough to enjoy it.
+Two things happen when the nucleus of a town or city has reached the point of becoming either a ghost town, a better version of itself.
+Because of its perfect proximity to downtown Chicago, Galena, and it's position on the Rock River, downtown Rockford, Illinois will come roaring back to life.
+It'll take a few years, but I'll still be young enough to enjoy it.
 Until then, it'll be chocked full of beautifully worn buildings and colorful, vibrant people.
 One such beautifully worn building is the abandoned Elks Lodge situated near the Jefferson Street Bridge.
-While making candid street photographs on a freezing November afternoon in 2012, I walked by this abandoned building and jumped as high as I could to get a clean look inside.
+While making candid street photographs on a freezing November afternoon, I walked by this abandoned building and jumped as high as I could to get a clean look inside.
 As soon as I saw the white chair sitting alone in front of the window, I instantly felt a huge rush of familiarity.
 Who had been sitting there?
 Where did they go?
-Are they ever going to come back?
+Are they ever coming back?
 I slapped a circular polarizer on my lens to cut through the reflections, put the camera up to the window, and pressed the shutter release.
 I checked my LCD screen...
 Ellipsis.

 Outrun the Sun

-For one reason or another, people assume that because I make photos in Chicago, of Chicagoans, I must live in downtown.
+For one reason or another, people assume that because I make photos in Chicago, of Chicagoans, I must live in the Loop.
 Truth is, nobody really lives in the Loop.
 Maybe Oprah or Michael Jordan, but that's about it.
-Instead of being neighbors with Oprah (and having her recommend awful books to me in person as opposed to tv), I'd drive 40 miles from Rockford to Harvard, where the Metra train runs into downtown Chicago, on Friday evenings.
+So, I'd drive 40 miles from Rockford to Harvard, where the Metra train runs into downtown Chicago, on Friday evenings.
 It costs $7 to ride the Metra all weekend, so, that's what I did.
 I'd make street photographs from Friday to Sunday, leaving on Sunday nights.
 After a particularly long, grueling weekend, I managed to get on the wrong train.
 Problem is, I didn't realize it was the wrong train until it reached the end of the line... in Elburn.
 If you've never heard of Elburn, Illinois, well, that makes two of us.
 Needless to say, I was furious with myself.
 I'd ridden the train from Chicago to Harvard an obscene amount, yet I paid no attention to the voice over the loudspeaker announcing unfamiliar stops.
 I was going to have to ride two hours BACK to Ogilvie Transportation Center, wait for the train, and then ride another two hours to get to Harvard.
 And then drive 40 minutes back to Rockford.
 As mad as I was, I secretly enjoyed these train rides.
 On the way from Elburn back to Chicago, I noticed the sun was behind us.
 I walked to the front of the car, aimed my camera out the window, and made this photograph.
-I loved it then, I loved it when I converted it to black and white, and I loved it when I saw the metal print.
 It reminds me of how far I've come in the last two and half years, and how far I've yet to go.
 It's also a reminder than not every journey is a straight line.
 (And to check to make sure I'm on the right train.)

 Return policy: If you're unhappy with your print of gifts, for any reason, SmugMug will reprint or refund your order, whichever you prefer.
 Simply send an e-mail to SmugMug within 30 days of receiving your order.